 A Fort Lauderdale Truck Accident Lawyer with the Resources to Seek Justice

-Board-certified trial lawyers who can handle complex legal cases
+Board-certified trial lawyer who can handle complex legal cases

 Many truck accidents result from specialized issues such as the risk associated with carrying large cargos.
 However, many accident issues pertain to negligent behavior by drivers of smaller vehicles.
 Each truck accident attorney at Fazio DiSalvo & Abers, P.A. knows how to assess who is at fault in a truck accident while protecting the rights of victims who suffer injuries.